Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 3. Rolex Sea-Dweller Ref.
 126600 — “Red Sea-Dweller”

-The 126600 is the modern Sea-Dweller and the most recognizable current reference.
-It increased the case size to 43mm and reintroduced red “SEA-DWELLER” dial text, directly referencing early vintage models while using Rolex’s latest movement technology.
+The 126600 is the current Sea-Dweller and the most recognizable modern reference.
+It bumped the case size to 43mm and reintroduced red “SEA-DWELLER” dial text, directly referencing early vintage models while running Rolex’s latest movement.

 Key Specs: